By Bindu Suraj

 The Thanthra Vidya Peedhom in Kerala, perhaps India’s first tantric school, strives to revive this ancient science by freeing it from taboos and misconceptions

 Tantra shastra, an ancient and powerful science with its unique rituals and beliefs, fell victim to the ravages of time and faded out from most parts of India.
 More so because it was often looked upon as an extension of black magic.
-Tantraworships Shakti (emphasizes female power and has a history that can link it with ancient fertility cults) and emphasises the identity of the obsolute and the phenomenal world, which can be realized through a set of practices.
+Tantra worships Shakti (emphasizes female power and has a history that can link it with ancient fertility cults) and emphasizes the identity of the absolute and the phenomenal world, which can be realized through a set of practices.

-Situated near Periyar river, the school follows the traditional gurukul system of education.
-Besides tantra, the school provides training in the Vedas, yantra (pictorial representation of the tantric science), silpa (temple architecture), Jyotisa(astrology), yoga and meditation.
+Situated near the Periyar river, the school follows the traditional gurukul system of education.
+Besides tantra, the school provides training in the Vedas, yantra (pictorial representation of the tantric science), silpa (temple architecture), Jyotisa(astrology), yoga, and meditation.
 The students are also exposed to domestic work.
-Prasad, a senior student, explains: ‘First year students have to do the cleaning, second year students look after the adjacent temple of Lord Narasimamoorthi and its administration, fourth year students serve food and fifth year students cook for the entire faculty’.
+Prasad, a senior student, explains: ‘First-year students have to do the cleaning, second-year students look after the adjacent temple of Lord Narasimamoorthi and its administration, fourth-year students serve food and fifth-year students cook for the entire faculty’.

 Tantra has a unique tradition of guru-shishya (teacher and student) relationship.
 Here, a strong bond and good understanding between the teacher and the taught is imperative for attaining knowledge.
 Initiation into mantra is its principle tool, which is practiced by the acolyte under his guru’s strict surveillance, Girish, scholar, explains: ‘Based on the habits, tastes and attitude of a student, the guru gives him some mantras.
 These mantras evoke immense power through repeated chanting, sensitizing the body.
 Hence, without a guru, the body might react to disturbances.’